10 Cognitive Biases Brands Use to Influence Consumer Behaviour

 Brands can tap into this human tendency by offering a money-back guarantee or trial period to encourage customers to test their products or services risk-free.

-Take my experience buying an Ecosa mattress, for example.
+Take my experience buying an Ecosa mattress.
 The company offered a 180-day money-back guarantee.
+But let’s be honest—how many people would actually use the policy, especially when satisfied with the product?

 Conclusion